ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 #### (A) Command-line-based SSH key creation

-Creating SSH keys in MobaXterm from the command-line is straightforward and almost identical to creating SSH keys under Linux (see [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys)).
+Creating SSH keys in MobaXterm from the command-line is straightforward and almost identical to creating SSH keys under macOS and Linux (see [here](https://hpcc.ucr.edu/manuals/login/#ssh-keys)).
 To create the SSH key pair from the command-line, open the MobaXterm the [terminal](https://mobaxterm.mobatek.net/demo.html) and then execute the following commands.